AUCOHL/Fault/docs/Source/installation.md

 Fault requires a number of dependencies that you may elect to install manually.

-To alleviate the annoynaces of installing Fault itself, we provide pre-built binary Python wheels on PyPI (requiring Python 3.8+): The short version is `python3 -m pip install fault-dft`.
+To alleviate the pain of building Fault itself, we provide pre-built binary Python wheels on PyPI (requiring Python 3.8+ and either macOS or GNU/Linux): The short version is `python3 -m pip install fault-dft`.
 You will need to install all other utilities on your own however.

 Again, if you're on Windows (or you're too lazy to follow these instructions,) you can use the Docker container.